xsharov/telegram-channel-discussion-defender/README.md

-# Telegram Channel Discussion Bot
+# Telegram Channel Discussion Defender

 A moderation bot for Telegram groups that helps maintain order by automatically muting users based on specific rules.